henrywu2019/BentoML/docs/source/concepts.rst

 Conda Packages
 ^^^^^^^^^^^^^^

-Conda packages are also supported in BentoML, here's an example prediction service hosting a H2O model that requires the h2o conda packages:
+Conda packages are also supported in Kappa, here's an example prediction service hosting a H2O model that requires the h2o conda packages:

 .. code-block:: python